 Personal information required for the provision of purchased services is processed under the legal basis of contract.
-Python GUI Academy requires an active email address in order to provide purchased media content or to provide access to purchased courses and subscriber accounts.
+LearnPyQt requires an active email address in order to provide purchased media content or to provide access to purchased courses and subscriber accounts.

 Emails used for general mailing and marketing lists operate under the basis of consent and require a specific opt-in.
 No personal information associated with the provision of services will be used for any other purposes without the explicit consent of the user.

 When do we share personal data?